think-cell/wg21/P3555-infinite-range.md

 Badly constrained generic code might have called `ranges::size` unconditionally.
 But again, this just means trading one error message (`ranges::size` does not exist) to anther one (`infinite_tag_t` is not an integer).

+However, re-using `ranges::size` like that might be confusing.

 ## Propagating cardinality in range factories

 `empty_view` and `single_view` are definitely finite, so don't need to change.